sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 }
 ```

 Playwright, unlike React Testing Library or Enzyme, tests a real app in a real browser, so we need to run our development server before running Playwright.
-We can run both commands manually in separate terminal windows — good enough for local development — or we can set up Playwright to run it for us (see below), so have a single command that we can also use on continuous integration (CI).
+We can run both commands manually in separate terminal windows — good enough for local development — or we can set up Playwright to run it for us (see below), and have a single command that we can also use on continuous integration (CI) server.

-As a development server, we can use an actual development server of our app, like Create React App in this case, or another tool like [React Styleguidist](https://react-styleguidist.js.org/) or [Storybook](https://storybook.js.org/), to test isolated components.
+As a development server, we can use an actual development server of our app, like Create React App (that we use for the examples) or Vite, or another tool like [React Styleguidist](https://react-styleguidist.js.org/) or [Storybook](https://storybook.js.org/), to test isolated components.

-We’ve added two scripts to run Create React App development server and Playwright together:
+We’ve added two scripts to run the development server and Playwright together:

-- `npm run test:e2e` to run dev server and Playwright ready for local development;
+- `npm run test:e2e` to run development server and Playwright ready for local development;
-- `npm run test:e2e:ci` to run dev server and all Playwright tests in headless mode, ideal for CI.
+- `npm run test:e2e:ci` to run development server and all Playwright tests in headless mode, ideal for CI.

 Then, edit the Playwright config file, [playwright.config.js](https://github.com/sapegin/playwright-article-2024/blob/master/playwright.config.js) in the project root folder: